phenology/springtime/docs/installation.md

 mamba env update -n springtime -f environment.yml
 ```

-Note that some of the R dependencies are not available as pre-compiled binaries for some operating systems and architectures.
-If the command above fails, follow [the step below](#install-r-dependencies) to build the R dependencies on your system.
+Note that this step is only meant to speed up installation of some of the dependencies, and it does not replace any of the steps below.
+Also note that this only works for some operating systems and architectures for which pre-compiled libraries are available.
+Thus, if the command above fails, you can still [download and install R](https://cran.r-project.org), then follow [the step below](#install-r-dependencies) to build the required R dependencies on your system.

 ## Install springtime